Restaurant

 We utilize a Poolish for our dough.
 Poolish or wet sponge, is a starter which consists of water, 00 flour and a small amount of yeast which is allowed to ferment for 12 hours.
 Once our dough is made, scaled out to 170 grams and balled, we allow the dough to ferment again for a minimum of 48 hours in order to develop our unique flavor.

-San Marzano Tomatoes once crushed serve as the base for all of our red pies.
+San Marzano Style Tomatoes once crushed serve as the base for all of our red pies.
 They are an Italian Plum Tomato that has a heartier flesh, thinner skin and less seeds than other tomatoes.
 Grown at the base of Mount Vesuvius, the volcanic soil in which they grow causes them to be sweeter and less acidic.
 One story goes that the first seed of this tomato came to Campania in 1770, as a gift from the Viceroyalty of Peru to the Kingdom of Naples, and that it was planted in the area of San Marzano sul Sarno.

 Another key component to our pies is mozzarella cheese.
 We utilize 2 types of mozzarella cheese here at Uno Venti.
 Organic Valley in La Farge WI provides us with a local low moisture mozzarella that is made using milk from over 600 regional dairy farm families.
 Our fresh mozzarella is made in Eastern Wisconsin by the cheesemakers of BelGioioso.
 Made only hours after milking, this silky smooth and porcelain white mozzarella is a perfect addition to our pies.